michael105/malloc/README.md

-.. this is some ork in progress, with unwanted features.
+ork in progress.

+Currently my randomized test segfaults sometimes, but I cannot see any evident reason. the address is valid, and the readaccess shouldn't segfault.
+This could also be processor or kernel specific.

-Due to another memory layout with glibc, I had to convert this to 64bit.
+Due to another memory layout with glibc, I had to convert this from 32bit to 64bit.
-However, in turn, while this implemenatation works with minilib (and an address layout below 2GB), now some bugs seem to be sneaked in somethere.
+However, in turn, while this implementation works for 32bit with minilib (and an address layout below 2GB), 32bit doesn't work out with glibc or uclibc, there's another memory layout, and the break above the 32bit accessbile range.

-With fuzzy testing, I do get random segfaults.

-err. most possibly, theres something wrong. err.
-There's a bug.

-I leave this online for now, the way it is.